geeksforsocialchange/gfsc-v3/content/project/first-national-lgbt/index.md

 linktotext:
 image:
 imagealt:
-summary: "How we worked with the organisers of LGBT history month to design and run a festival event in Manchester, and create and author an associated website."
+description: "How we worked with the organisers of LGBT history month to design and run a festival event in Manchester, and create and author an associated website."
 weight: 100
 draft: true
 ---